New York 'celebrates' legalizing abortion until birth as Catholic bishops question Cuomo's faith

 New York Gov. Andrew Cuomo is under fire from faith leaders after he signed a bill into law that legalizes abortion up until birth for any reason.
 The Democratic governor directed the One World Trade Center and other landmarks to be lit in pink Tuesday to celebrate the passage of "Reproductive Health Act."

-Cuomo called it "a historic victory for New Yorkers and for our progressives values" on the anniversary of Roe v.
+Cuomo called it "a historic victory for New Yorkers and for our progressive values" on the anniversary of Roe v.
 Wade, the 1973 Supreme Court decision that legalized abortion in the United States.
 But New York Catholic bishops slammed him for the move just days after he touted his Catholic faith during the State of the State address.

 DC CHURCH OFFERS HELPS, HUGS TO WORKERS AFFECTED BY GOVERNMENT SHUTDOWN: 'WE WILL ALL GET THROUGH IT'

-"Your advocacy of extreme abortion legislation is completely contrary to the teachings of our pope and our Church," Albany Bishop Rev. Edward B. Scharfenberger wrote in an open letter in the Evanglist Saturday.
+"Your advocacy of extreme abortion legislation is completely contrary to the teachings of our pope and our Church," Albany Bishop Rev. Edward B. Scharfenberger wrote in an open letter in the Evangelist on Saturday.
 "I shudder to think of the consequences this law will wreak.
 You have already uttered harsh threats about the welcome you think pro-lifers are not entitled to in our state.
 Now you are demonstrating that you mean to write your warning into law.
 Will being pro-life one day be a hate crime in the State of New York?"

 New York was the first state to legalize abortion in 1970.
 Cuomo directed the 408-foot spire on the One World Trade Center, the Governor Mario M. Cuomo Bridge, the Kosciuszko Bridge, and the Alfred E. Smith Building in Albany to be lit pink to “celebrate this achievement and shine a bright light forward for the rest of the nation to follow.”